endevium/endevium/README.md

-## Hi there, I'm John Rasheed 👋
+## About Me

-IT Student at PHINMA University of Pangasinan | Full-stack Developer
+Hi there, I'm John Rasheed 👋.
+IT Student at PHINMA University of Pangasinan | Full-stack Developer 📫 How to reach me: https://www.facebook.com/captain.art2005

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=endevium)